• OVERVIEW

 Tuition Calculator

 SMU offers scholarships and an assortment of resources for funding opportunities outside of the program.
 Most scholarships are awarded on the basis of financial need.
 A limited number are awarded for academic merit.
-Scholarships for Nurses include:
+Scholarships for nursing students include:

 • Sharon Clark Diaz